mxbhaas/TEX-Recipe-Collection/README.md

 # TEX Recipe Collection — README

 This repository contains a private LaTeX cookbook: a curated collection of home-tested recipes assembled over years of cooking.
 It is intended for personal use and archival presentation in a printable, searchable LaTeX format.
+This collection is meant to me as clean and simple as possible, often a mere list of ingredients required for the respective recipe.
+This is not a cookbook for beginners, but rather a collection of various recipes compiled over the years, with brief instructions based on existing techniques and knowledge, and the necessary ingredients and quantities.

 ## Highlights
 - Private recipe collection curated from years of home cooking.